Photo from Unsplash

 October 17

-When we see and feel how we need GRACE every moment of our lives, we at once perceive a beauty in the blessing thus asked for in an abundant, overflowing measure.
-We cannot walk the length of the street without sin.
-Our carnal minds, our vain imaginations, are all on the lookout for evil.
-Sin presents itself at every avenue, and lurks like the Arab in the wilderness, or the prowling night thief for every opportunity of open or secret plunder.
-In fact, in ourselves, in our fallen nature, except as restrained and influenced by grace, we sin with well-near every breath that we draw.
-We need, therefore, grace upon grace, or, in the words of the text, grace to be “multiplied” in proportion to our sins.
-Shall I say in proportion?
-No, if sin abounds, as to our shame and sorrow we know it does, we need grace to much more abound.
-When the deep tide of sin flows in with the mud and mire, we need the spring tide of grace to flow higher still, to carry out the slime and filth into the depths of the ocean, so that when sought for they may no more be found.
+When we see and feel how much we need grace every moment of our lives, we begin to understand the beauty of asking for it in an overflowing, abundant measure.
+We can’t even walk down the street without sinning.
+Our carnal minds, filled with vain imaginations, are constantly on the lookout for evil.
+Sin presents itself at every turn, lurking like a thief waiting for an opportunity to strike.
+In our fallen nature, unless restrained and influenced by grace, we sin with almost every breath we take.
+Therefore, we need grace upon grace, or, as the text says, grace to be “multiplied” in proportion to our sins.
+But I would say, not just in proportion, for if sin abounds—and to our shame and sorrow we know it does—then we need grace to abound even more.
+When the deep tide of sin flows in, bringing its mud and filth, we need the high tide of grace to rise even higher, washing away the slime into the depths of the ocean, never to be found again.

-Thus we need grace, free grace; grace today, grace tomorrow, grace this moment, grace the next, grace all the day long; healing, reviving, restoring, saving, sanctifying; and all this multiplied by all our needs and woes, sins, slips and falls, unceasing and aggravated backslidings.
-We need grace to believe, grace to hope, grace to love, grace to fight, and grace to conquer; grace to stand, grace to live, and grace to die.
-Every moment of our lives we need keeping, supporting, holding, and withholding grace; for, as a good man has said, “If the Lord leaves us for one moment, he leaves us that one moment too long.”
+Thus, we need grace—free grace—today, tomorrow, this moment, the next moment, all day long.
+We need grace to heal, revive, restore, save, and sanctify.
+We need grace multiplied to match all our needs, woes, sins, slips, falls, and constant backslidings.
+We need grace to believe, grace to hope, grace to love, grace to fight, grace to conquer, grace to stand, grace to live, and grace to die.
+Every moment of our lives we need grace to keep us, support us, hold us, and protect us.
+As one godly man said, “If the Lord leaves us for one moment, He leaves us for one moment too long.”

-But to “grace” the Apostle adds “PEACE.”
-Sin breaks our peace, and sets our souls at a distance from God; trials, also, and temptations, sins and sorrows, occur every day to mar our rest; so we need peace to be multiplied as well as grace.
-Peace like a river, of which the stream is ever flowing; peace like the sea, of which the tides, if they do ebb, yet rise higher than they fall.
-We need peace, also, to establish our hearts in the truth, and in the love of it, so as to prevent our being carried about with every wind of doctrine.
-We are often entangled in the wily snares of Satan, and we need peace to be restored to our soul.
-When it is thus sadly broken, and sin has filled us with guilt and terror, we need peace to come and heal all those wounds, and establish our souls firmly in the gospel of peace.
+But to “grace” the Apostle also adds “peace.”
+Sin disrupts our peace and puts distance between our souls and God.
+Trials, temptations, sins, and sorrows all come daily to disturb our rest, so we need peace to be multiplied as well.
+Peace like a river, constantly flowing; peace like the sea, with tides that, though they may ebb, always rise higher than they fall.
+We need peace to anchor our hearts in the truth and in the love of it, keeping us from being tossed around by every wind of doctrine.
+When we are entangled in Satan’s snares, we need peace to be restored.
+When sin breaks our peace and fills us with guilt and fear, we need peace to heal those wounds and firmly establish us in the gospel of peace.

-And when we shall be called upon to enter the dark valley of the shadow of death, how then we shall need “peace to be multiplied,” that we may fear no evil, but find the comforting staff and supporting rod.
-Thus we never can have too much grace or too much peace.
-The more we know of sin the more shall we need grace, and the more we know of sorrow the more we shall need peace.
+And when the time comes for us to walk through the dark valley of the shadow of death, we will need “peace to be multiplied,” so that we can fear no evil and find comfort in God’s staff and support in His rod.
+We can never have too much grace or too much peace.
+The more we know of sin, the more we will need grace; and the more we know of sorrow, the more we will need peace.